Skip to main content

 Both CHQ and HCQ were shown to inhibit SARS-CoV-2 in a lab setting by inhibiting their entry and multiplication.

-However clinical study with HCQ and CHQ in viral diseases including COVID-19 is very limited.
+However, clinical studies with HCQ and CHQ in viral diseases, including COVID-19, are very limited.

 One small study from France demonstrated benefit but had serious methodological flaws, and a follow-up study still lacked a control group.